usnistgov/fipy/README.rst

 | |GitHub|_ |PyPI|_  |CondaForge|_ |Binder|_
 | |gitter|_ |OpenHub|_

+|.FiPy|_ is an object oriented, partial differential equation (PDE)
+solver, written in |.Python|_, based on a standard finite volume (FV) approach.
+The framework has been developed in the Materials Science and Engineering Division (MSED_) and Center for Theoretical and Computational Materials Science (CTCMS_), in the Material Measurement Laboratory (MML_) at the National Institute of Standards and Technology (NIST_).

+The solution of coupled sets of PDEs is ubiquitous to the numerical simulation of science problems.
+Numerous PDE solvers exist, using a variety of languages and numerical approaches.
+Many are proprietary, expensive and difficult to customize.
+As a result, scientists spend considerable resources repeatedly developing limited tools for specific problems.
+Our approach, combining the FV method and |.Python|_, provides a tool that is extensible, powerful and freely available.
+A significant advantage to |.Python|_ is the existing suite of tools for array calculations, sparse matrices and data rendering.

 The |.FiPy|_ framework includes terms for transient diffusion, convection and standard sources, enabling the solution of arbitrary